 While the rolls cool, mix together the cream cheese, butter, confectioners sugar, and 2 tablespoons of milk on high for about 5 minutes.
 It should be very smooth and fluffy.
 If it is not runny enough for your tastes, add another tablespoon of milk.
 Spread all over the warm rolls and serve.

-*If you are using store-bought pumpkin pie spice, use 4 tablespoons instead of 2.
+*If you are using store-bought pumpkin pie spice, use up to 4 teaspoons instead of 2.